-Concrete works well as a flooring in kitchens for the same reasons it works well in the usually places, like garages, mudrooms, and basements.
+Concrete works well as flooring in kitchens for the same reasons it works well in the usual places, like garages, mudrooms, and basements.
 Namely, it's virtually indestructible.
 It's also easy to clean with a quick sweeping after a meal, and it won't be damaged by any amount of water.
-Of course, the toughness of concrete is also one of its main drawback.
+Of course, the toughness of concrete is also one of its main drawbacks.
 Its natural look is another, but that can be overcome with any number of decorative treatments to give you a beautiful kitchen floor that's nearly worry-free.

 Kitchen Concrete Design Options